 Boomers have Facebook as their primary social media, especially among women aged 50 and up.
 MediaPost stated that Baby Boomers are 19% more likely to be persuaded by online marketing than the younger generations, which corresponds to the 2020 Brand Intimacy Survey that said Boomers aged 55-64 used information that brands communicate with them on Facebook or application prizes to help make a purchase decision.

 The digital demands among Boomers had much influence on the wearable healthcare device market, such as pulse watch, exercising smartwatches, step counter, etc. Deloitte expected this category to grow among Boomers and Generation X with a forecasted revenue of $150 Billion.

 Generation X (Born 1965-1980)

 Gen X prefers outdoor activities due to experiencing digital burnout.

 Online shopping spreads 42% among Gen X, with most of them aged 45-54.
-This group usually choose a store with minimum delivery distance.
+This group usually choose a store with a minimum delivery distance.
 They are more affected by discounts, regardless of the product being for children, adults, or seniors, as they have to care for the family.
-They prefer products that provide value, eco-friendly, and saves the most.
+They prefer products that provide value, are eco-friendly, and saves the most.

 ‘Hobbies’ is the most mentioned topic among Gen X. Having quality ‘Me Time’ for themselves is what Gen X craves.
 WGSN reported 49% of Gen X looks for a hobby to give themselves some quality time on their own.
 55% of Gen X in the UK find hobby a kind of relaxation from stressful work and family life.